PikminGuts92/GameArchives/README.md

 ## Supported Archive Formats
 ### Arc (.arc)
-Archive format used in Dance Masters for Xbox 360
+Archive format used in Dance Masters and Dance Dance Revolution (2010) for Xbox 360

 ### Ark (*.hdr, *.ark)
 This format is used in many Harmonix games, including but not limited to: